-Founded by the Manhattan Association of Realtors (MANAR), the Manhattan MLS was the only genuine multiple listing service exclusive to Manhattan.
+The Manhattan Association of Realtors (MANAR) founded the Manhattan MLS as the only genuine multiple listing service exclusive to Manhattan.
 A Multi Listing Service is a private database maintained and paid for by real estate professionals.

 In 2016 the significantly larger Hudson Gateway Association of Realtors (HGAR), which operates the Hudson Gateway MLS, absorbed Manhattan MLS and MANAR.

-The REBNY RLS is not technically a Multi Listing Service since this term traditionally refers to a broker database operated by the local Realtor association.
+The REBNY RLS is not technically a Multi Listing Service (MLS) since this term traditionally refers to a broker database operated by the local Realtor association.
 And REBNY is not a Realtor association.

-Simply put, it comes down to money.
-The funding needs to remain solid and consistent for the operation to continue.
+Simply put, it comes down to money, and the funding needs to remain solid and consistent for the operation to continue.

 However, it could not get enough funding to keep it going since it couldn’t draw more members consistently.
-REBNY had had a long history in New York City when REBNY was first created in 1896.
+REBNY had a long history in New York City when REBNY was first created in 1896.

 They saw little to no advantage in leaving the Real Estate Board of New York to join the Manhattan MLS.
 After all, the syndication most real estate listing agents and listing brokers need is already provided by REBNY, so there was no reason to pay additional fees to join the smaller one.

-It tried to start recruiting some high-level talent to join their cause but with no success.
+It tried to start recruiting some high-level talent to join its cause but with no success.
 This led to the merger with the HGMLS and left the Manhattan MLS’s future in HGAR’s arms.

-OneKey is essentially a super database covering much of Manhattan and includes the Manhattan MLS, the Hudson Gateway, and the Long Island.
-This realtor association and accompanying Multi Listing Service is now the largest anywhere in the country.
+OneKey is essentially a database covering much of Manhattan and includes the Manhattan MLS, the Hudson Gateway, and the Long Island.
+This realtor association and accompanying Multi Listing Service is now the largest in the country.